 Staff will present an overview of the recommended Preliminary Budget, focusing primarily on the Consolidated General Fund along with a brief overview of all other funds.
-With the presentation of this information, it is recommended that the City Council provide staff with any further direction related to preparation and consideration of the FY 2018-19 and FY 2019-20 Two Year Budget.
-Any additions or changes to the existing draft document will be included in the final draft FY 2018-19 and 2019-20 Two Year Budget, which will be presented at the regularly scheduled City Council meeting on June 5, 2018.
+Any additions or changes to the existing draft document that come from the City Council at the June 5th, 2018 meeting will be included in the final draft FY 2018-19 and 2019-20 Two Year Budget, before distribution of the final budget document.